 A Weekend of Creativity and Community Supporting the Families of Tubman House

 Set up throughout the festival space are free standing creation stations for artists of all ages.
-Build a fairy house.
-Shape clay.
-Stamp metal.
-Weave.
-Paint a face you love.
-Raise a village of cardboard boxes.

 Throughout the event, the riverside stage features the strums and croonings of local musicians.
 Parie Wood, Amy Reed, Ross Hammond, Musical Robots, Tyehimba Kokayi, and many others have offered their song and spirit over the years.
 Join the campfire right before tuck in on Saturday night and you'll find many sharing songs and silliness as others find the courage to add their voices to the song.